sunildhiman90/KotlinMultiplatformAuth/README.md

 }

-// For Sign In With Apple or other OAuthProviders, you need to call handleDeepLink from iOSApp file(ie. entry point)
+// For all OAuthProviders except Apple, you need to call handleDeepLink from iOSApp file(ie. entry point)

-// Call this method in onOpenUrl method of iOSApp file:
+// Call this method in onOpenUrl method of iOSApp file, this is not needed for sign in with apple for iOS
+// becoz for iOS we are using AuthenticationServices + supabase signInWithIdToken but not signInWith oauth provider, but on Android, its needed:

 ContentView()
   .onOpenURL { url in

     // Handle supabase deep link url
-    //If using only kmauth-apple
-    KMAuthApple.shared.deepLinkHandler().handleDeepLinks(url: url)

-    //If using kmauth-supabase directly
+    //If using kmauth-supabase
-    //KMAuthSupabase.shared.deepLinkHandler().handleDeepLinks(url: url)
+    KMAuthSupabase.shared.deepLinkHandler().handleDeepLinks(url: url)
   }

-//Similarly for android, call this method in MainActivity:
+//Similarly for android, call this method in MainActivity, We need Android deep link handling code for Apple oauth provider as well along with other oauth providers of supabase:

 override fun onNewIntent(